howerj/libforth/readme.md

   pointer to the forth object, a pointer to the stack and the stack depth.
 * A few environment variables could be used to specify start up files for the interpreter and user specific startup files.
-* The file access functions need improving, SOURCE-ID needs extending and some Forth words can be reimplemented in terms of the file access functions.
-The bsave and bload can be removed.
+*  The bsave and bload can be removed.
 * Add save-core, number, word (or parse), load-core, more-core to the virtual machine.
 * Add loading in a Forth image from a memory structure, this will need to be in a portable Format.
-* Add a C FFI and methods of adding C functions to the interpreter.
 * Error handling could be improved - the latest word definition should be erased if an error occurs before the terminating ';'
 * Make a compiler (a separate program) that targets the Forth virtual machine.
 * For a Forth only related "To-Do" list see the end of the file [forth.fth][].
+* This manual needs updating
-* SOURCE_ID needs extending with the semantics of File Access Words optional word set in [DPANS94][].
+* SOURCE\_ID needs extending with the semantics of File Access Words optional word set in [DPANS94][].

-### Notes
+## Notes

 * The compilation should result in a small executable, and when statically linked against [musl][] under Linux (x86-84), the stripped executable is around